 Herein lies the allure of neurofeedback for OCD – its potential to offer personalized, targeted interventions that complement existing treatments and address treatment gaps.

-Neurofeedback for OCD Treatment: Techniques and Protocols
+Neurofeedback therapy for OCD: Techniques and Protocols

 Electrode Placement Sites